Miskito people: Independence era

 After Nicaragua declared independence in 1821, combined Miskito-Zambo raiders began to attack Honduran settlements.
-They sometimes rescued enslaved Miskito before they could transported beyond their reach.
+They sometimes rescued enslaved Miskito before they could be transported beyond their reach.
 They also enslaved women from other tribes for use as sexual partners.

 Their society allowed polygamy.
 The Miskito population boomed as the men had more children with their slave women.
 These raids continued for many years after animosity between Britain and Spain ended at the international level.
 For a long time, the Miskito considered themselves superior to other Indigenous tribes of the area, whom they referred to as "wild".
 The Miskito commonly adopted European dress and English names.

 From the middle of the nineteenth century, British interest in the region began to wane.
 At the Treaty of Managua in 1860, the United Kingdom allowed Nicaragua to have uncontested claim over the Mosquito Coast.
 The treaty provided for a Miskito Reserve, a self-governing entity that enjoyed semi-sovereign rights.
 Nicaraguan forces occupied the area in 1894 and took over the state.
 The British restored the Miskito Reserve in July, but Nicaraguan forces reoccupied in August 1894 and ended its independence.

 Various major American fruit companies (such as the United Fruit Company, which had begun large-scale production of bananas in the Miskito Reserve) supported Nicaragua's takeover of power in the area.
 The American companies preferred Nicaraguan authority to the Miskito, especially as the Miskito elite was more prepared to protect the rights of small landholders than was the Nicaragua government.